Mike Sun / 2025-05-15

 Run the nodetool repair command regularly.
 If you delete data frequently, it should be more often than the value of gc_grace_seconds (by default: 10 days), for example, every week.

-In this scenario, the tombstone for data in Token A was created after Token A was processed by Repair 1.
-This tombstone expires on Day 10 at 14:00.
-Repair 2 only begins on Day 10 at 00:00 and doesn't repair Token A until Day 10 at 16:00, after the tombstone has expired.
-If any replica hadn't received the tombstone for Token A before its expiry and subsequent compaction on other replicas, that data could be resurrected and would continue to persist even after Token A is repaired by Repair 2 on Day 10 at 16:00.
+The tombstone for data in Token A was created after Token A was processed by nodetool repair 1.
+This tombstone expires on Day 10 at 14:00. nodetool repair 2 only begins on Day 7 at 00:00 and doesn't repair Token A until Day 10 at 16:00, after the tombstone has expired.

-Data deleted in Token A after it was covered by Repair 1 has its tombstone expire on Day 10 at 14:00 before Token A is covered by Repair 2 on Day 10 on 16:00 and is at risk for data resurrection.
+Similar to Example 1, data deleted in Token A after it was covered by Cluster Repair 1 has its tombstone expire on Day 10 at 14:00 before Token A is covered by Cluster Repair 2 on Day 10 on 16:00 and is at risk for data resurrection.

 A Stricter Requirement